 For further details on the policy, please refer to the Student Manual.

 The U-SHIP premium is billed on your student account in three installments, generally on the Autumn, Winter, and Spring quarterly bills.
 Please note, you will be automatically assessed a health insurance fee on your Bursar bill the first quarter you are registered in the academic year (see billing cycle info below); this does not mean you've enrolled/confirmed your coverage in U-SHIP.
 The fee will only be removed if you successfully complete a waiver.
 Regardless of which quarter a student enters the University, the Spring Quarter premium provides coverage from the start of Spring Quarter through August 31.
 Students whose first quarter of enrollment is Summer Quarter will be billed for that period’s premium on their Summer bill.

-It should be noted that students in insurance-required programs are assessed a fee each quarter which provides access to Student Health and Counseling Services (SHCS), from where students on U-SHIP must obtain referrals to seek care (per condition, not per visit) outside of SHCS.
-Without a referral, an additional $50 non-referral deductible will be applied for each appointment provided outside of SHCS.
+It should be noted that students in insurance-required programs are assessed a fee each quarter which provides access to UChicago Student Wellness, from where students on U-SHIP must obtain referrals to seek care (per condition, not per visit) outside of UChicago Student Wellness.
+Without a referral, an additional $50 non-referral deductible will be applied for each appointment provided outside of UChicago Student Wellness.

 |Annual Premium||Summer Only|